Six previous Seahawks teams also started 3-0: Here’s what happened to them

 It was Holmgren who was on the hot seat when the 2003 season began following three playoff-less seasons and with Matt Hasselbeck having not yet completely proven himself as the team’s quarterback.

-But questions about both got answered quickly as Seattle started 3-0 and 5-1 en route to a 10-6 record and a wild card playoff berth (the infamous “we want the ball” loss at Green Bay), the first of five straight postseason appearances.
+But questions about both were answered quickly as Seattle started 3-0 and 5-1 en route to a 10-6 record and a wild-card playoff berth (the infamous “we want the ball” defeat at Green Bay), the first of five consecutive postseason appearances.

 2004

-The 2004 season was a lot like 2003 — a 3-0 start and then a somewhat meandering road to the playoffs with a 9-7 record and a loss in the wild card game.
+The 2004 season was a lot like 2003 — a 3-0 start and then a somewhat meandering road to the playoffs with a 9-7 record and a defeat in the wild-card game.

 Seattle blew a chance to go 4-0 for the first time when it also blew a 27-10 lead with 8:42 left to lose to the Rams in overtime.
-Another loss to the Rams in the playoffs ended what ultimately felt like a disappointing season.
+Another defeat against the Rams in the playoffs ended what ultimately felt like a disappointing season.

 2006

-There was no apparent sign of a Super Bowl hangover for the Seahawks in the year following their first appearance in the big game as Seattle won its first three of 2006, capped by a win over the Giants in which Hasselbeck threw five touchdown passes (Seattle building a 42-3 lead before New York scored 27 fourth-quarter points).
+There was no apparent sign of a Super Bowl hangover for the Seahawks in the year following their first appearance in the big game as Seattle won its first three of 2006, capped by a victory over the Giants in which Hasselbeck threw five touchdown passes (Seattle building a 42-3 lead before New York scored 27 fourth-quarter points).

-But a rout at Chicago against a Bears team that would go to the Super Bowl foreshadowed some struggles to come as the Seahawks meandered their way to a 9-7 record and a wild cart berth, where they advanced thanks to Tony Romo’s famous fumble before another loss at Chicago ended things.
+But a rout at Chicago against a Bears team that would go to the Super Bowl foreshadowed some struggles to come as the Seahawks meandered their way to a 9-7 record and a wild-card berth, where they advanced thanks to Tony Romo’s famous fumble before another loss at Chicago ended things.

 2013

-The Holy Grail of Seahawks seasons is also the only one in which Seattle started 3-0 and then won its fourth game.
+The Holy Grail of Seahawks seasons is the only one in which Seattle started 3-0 and then won its fourth game.

-Seattle won two blowouts and two thrillers on the way to a 4-0 start, then after a loss in Indianapolis won seven more en route to a franchise-best 13-3 record, homefield advantage in the playoffs and ultimately the Super Bowl.
+Seattle won two blowouts and two thrillers on the way to a 4-0 start, then after a defeat at Indianapolis won seven more en route to a franchise-best 13-3 record, home-field advantage in the playoffs and ultimately the Super Bowl.

 2020

-If you kept track, of the six teams above, four made the playoffs.
+If you kept track of the six teams above, four made the playoffs.

-As you also may have noted, some of the best teams in Seattle history didn’t start 3-0, such as the 2005 team, which started 2-2 before winning 11 in a row; the 1984 team, which started 2-1 and 4-2 then won eight in a row; and the 2014 team, which memorably started 3-3 before winning nine of its last 10.
+As you also might have noted, some of the best teams in Seattle history didn’t start 3-0, such as the 2005 team, which started 2-2 before winning 11 in a row; the 1984 team, which started 2-1 and 4-2 then won eight in a row; and the 2014 team, which memorably started 3-3 before winning nine of its last 10.

-With only the 2013 having started 4-0, this year’s team has a chance to make a little history of its own, favored by 6.5 Sunday at Miami.
+With only the 2013 team starting 4-0, the team this year has a chance to make a little history of its own, favored by 6½ points Sunday at Miami.

-Seattle will also be favored the following week at home against Minnesota with a chance to become the first team in Seahawks to get to 5-0.
+Seattle also will be favored the following week at home against Minnesota with a chance to become the first team in Seahawks history to get to 5-0.

 But as Carroll often says, it’s not how you start but how you finish, and a 3-0 beginning can be pretty quickly forgotten by what happens next.